At the Feet of the Master: Reception

 Original front cover of Leevi Madetoja's 1925 composition "At the feeth [sic] of the Master (Alcyone)".

 The book was enthusiastically received by Theosophists and members of the Order of the Star in the East, a worldwide organization established by the Theosophical leadership to promote the World Teacher Project.
 According to a Krishnamurti biographer, "othing, since Blavatsky, carried the sort of authority soon ascribed to Alcyone's document"; contemporary press reports described it as "a holy book to his disciples".
 In 1925 the Finnish Section of the Theosophical Society published "At the feeth [sic] of the Master (Alcyone)" – a work for voice and piano by the composer Leevi Madetoja (Op.
 71/2); the composition, whose lyrics include the book's closing poem, was commissioned by the Section for the 50th anniversary of the parent organization's founding.
 It was republished as "The Word of the Master" (Mestarin käsky) in 1929.

 The extraordinary publicity surrounding Krishnamurti and the World Teacher Project brought increased attention to the book.
 Favorable early press coverage was complemented by more neutral or strict assessments, which included the tentative characterization of Krishnamurti's writing style as "artless".

 Others have found the book "simple ... though not platitudinous ... draws on the pious morality that underlies ... all ".
-It has also been pointed out that the main body's themes, and four-part layout, bear close resemblance to Advaita Vedanta treatises by, or attributed to, the 8th century Indian philosopher and theologian Adi Shankara.
+It has been pointed out that the main body's themes, and four-part layout, are similar to Advaita Vedanta treatises by or attributed to, the 8th century Indian philosopher and theologian Adi Shankara.

 Despite the demise of the World Teacher Project in 1929, and the subsequent dismantling of the infrastructure supporting it (which included the book), millions of copies have been sold.
 Soon after its original publication, commentaries and detailed analyses by prominent Theosophists started to appear, "in which every line of Alcyone's original is weighed, analyzed, laboriously expanded upon"; in addition, the book became a frequent subject of lectures, a practice that continued past the Project's ending, and into the early 21st century.
 The work reputedly also played a role in later occult endeavors by Leadbeater.